Bill Pay

 Opening a Bill for Editing

-From the Bill Pay index page, select any bill in Draft status to open its details panel on the right side of the screen.
-The panel is divided into tabs: Details, Line Items, and Accounting.
+From the Bill Pay → Bills list, click any bill in Draft or Rejected status to open its details panel on the right side of the screen.
+The panel contains three tabs: Details, Line Items, and Accounting.

-The Details tab contains the core information about the bill.
+The Details tab holds the core header information for the bill.

 Vendor

-Use the vendor search to find and select the company or individual you are paying.
-If the vendor does not yet exist in Topkey, select Create a new vendor to add them without leaving the bill.
+Select the vendor this bill belongs to.
+Type to search your existing vendor list and select the correct vendor.
+If the vendor does not yet exist, click Create a new vendor to add one without leaving the bill.

 Invoice Number

-Enter the invoice number from the vendor's original invoice.
-This helps you match the bill to your records and is visible throughout the bill's history.
+Enter the invoice number exactly as it appears on the vendor's invoice.
+This helps you match bills to paper or emailed invoices later.

 Bill Date and Due Date